valkey-io/valkey-doc/docs/data-types/streams.md

 The counter that you observe in the `XPENDING` output is the number of deliveries of each message.
 The counter is incremented in two ways: when a message is successfully claimed via `XCLAIM` or when an `XREADGROUP` call is used in order to access the history of pending messages.

 When there are failures, it is normal that messages will be delivered multiple times, but eventually they usually get processed and acknowledged.
 However there might be a problem processing some specific message, because it is corrupted or crafted in a way that triggers a bug in the processing code.
 In such a case what happens is that consumers will continuously fail to process this particular message.
 Because we have the counter of the delivery attempts, we can use that counter to detect messages that for some reason are not processable.
 So once the deliveries counter reaches a given large number that you chose, it is probably wiser to put such messages in another stream and send a notification to the system administrator.
-This is basically the way that Redis Streams implements the *dead letter* concept.
+This is basically the way that Streams implements the *dead letter* concept.

 ## Streams observability

 Messaging systems that lack observability are very hard to work with.
 Not knowing who is consuming messages, what messages are pending, the set of consumer groups active in a given stream, makes everything opaque.
-For this reason, Redis Streams and consumer groups have different ways to observe what is happening.
+For this reason, Streams and consumer groups have different ways to observe what is happening.
 We already covered `XPENDING`, which allows us to inspect the list of messages that are under processing at a given moment, together with their idle time and number of deliveries.

 However we may want to do more than that, and the `XINFO` command is an observability interface that can be used with sub-commands in order to get information about streams or consumer groups.